desecnd/deep-vessel/README.md

 # Fundus Retinal Vessel Segmentation

 This project contains detailed analysis and comparison of 3 different methods for solving problem of fundus retinal vessel segmentation.
-It was made as part of the course "Computer Science in Medicine" during 6th semester on Poznan University of Technology.
+It was made as final project for the 6-th semester _Computer Science in Medicine_ subject course at Poznan University of Technology.

 ![ml_result.png](results/ml/15_h_mask.png)